-Our living room paint project is all finished up and we couldn’t be happier with the baby fawn walls and white dove trim.
+Our living room paint project is all finished, and we couldn’t be happier with the Benjamin Moore Baby Fawn walls and White Dove trim.
 Learn how to select the right paint colour for your space.

 Do you have a room in your home that’s starting to look tired?
 Unfortunately, we have more than one after living here for over 10 years.
 In fact, our whole main floor is in need of a paint refresh and flooring upgrade.
 That’s what happens when you focus your attention on other projects like landscaping and finishing a basement.